 What are ‘bad credit loans’?

-These are loans designed for people with a credit report that’s less than spotless, or who have little to no credit history.
+Bad credit loans are designed for people with a credit report that’s less than spotless, or who have little to no credit history.
 These loans typically have higher interest rates and greater restrictions than other loans, as this helps lenders reduce the risk of you not paying them back.
 However, they can be useful if managed responsibly.

 Importantly, you won’t find companies advertising ‘bad credit loans’ – this is just a common, unofficial name for them.